Tackle (football move): Association football

 Unlike other codes, tackles in association football have to be predominantly directed against the ball rather than the player in possession of it.
 This is achieved by using either leg to wrest possession from the opponent, or sliding in on the grass to knock the ball away.
 A defender is permitted to use their body to obstruct the motion of a player with the ball, and this may be part of a successful tackle.
-Pulling a player to the ground in the style of tackle common to other codes is completely absent from the game (this would be considered "serious foul play" and result in a dismissal).
+Pulling a player to the ground in the style of tackle common to other codes is completely absent from the game (this would be considered "violent conduct" and result in a red card (dismissal)).

 Although some contact between players is allowed, the rules of association football significantly limit the physicality of tackles, explicitly forbidding contacts which are "careless, reckless or [use] excessive force".
 Almost all tackles where the tackler's legs make contact with the opponent before the ball are considered illegal, and heavy contact after initially touching the ball may also be penalised.

 Illegal tackles are fouls and are punished with a direct free kick (or penalty if committed within the penalty area) for the opponent's team.
 Such incidents are common, with dozens of occurrences in a typical match.
 In most cases these fouls are not considered misconducts, however yellow cards (cautions) may be delivered for more egregious fouls that constitute "unsporting behaviour".
-If a foul tackle endangers the tackled player's safety, it is likely to be considered as "violent conduct" by the referee and punished with a red card (dismissal).
+If a foul tackle endangers the tackled player's safety, it is likely to be considered as "serious foul play" by the referee and punished with a red card (dismissal).

 Tackles that involve lunging at an opponent with both legs, regardless of whether the ball is won, are generally considered to constitute serious foul play and hence result in a sending-off.
 This explicitly includes "scissoring" (tackling with legs apart, so as to trap the opponent's leg or legs in between), which is likely to be punished with a sending-off (red card), as it poses a high risk of severe knee injury to the player being tackled.
 Tackling with studs up is considered dangerous.
 A studs up tackle is made when a player lunges into a tackle with a leg or both legs outstretched exposing the soles of their boots.
 Referees are encouraged to at the very least caution (yellow card) players who commit such challenges.

 Additionally, an illegal tackle which is also a professional foul is considered misconduct.

 The most spectacular form of tackle in association football is the slide tackle, wherein a tackler slides, leg extended, along the ground, aiming to hit the ball away.
 This form of tackle carries a high risk of committing a foul.

 "Diving" in association football involves tackled players exaggerating the physicality of tackles, so as to gain favourable decisions from the referee.